Maximizing Asynchronicity in Event-based Neural Networks: Method

-Each tokenized event \(e_i = \left(t_i, \operatorname{Tok}\left(x_i, y_i, p_i\right)\right)\) is then embedded as an input vector \(\bm{x}_i \in \mathbb{R}^D\) to the encoder.
-For event tokens that represent spatial locations, we employ a learnable linear embedding on the tokens and get \(\operatorname{Emb}_{\text{spatial}}\left(e_i\right) \in \mathbb{R}^D\).
 Events are inherently asynchronous, so temporal information must be embedded in the input.
-Considering that event cameras generate events at high temporal resolution, the absolute timestamp (in \(\mu s\)) quickly grows large in continuous operation; embedding the absolute timestamp would push the model beyond the range observed during the pretraining period, leading to the same kind of length-extrapolation failures seen in language models \cite{press2021train, su2024roformer, chen2023extending}.
-We therefore embed the time difference \(\Delta t_i = t_i - t_{i-1}\) instead of the absolute timestamp, using the sinusoidal embedding \cite{vaswani2017attention} on the \(\Delta t_i\) as:
+Considering that event cameras generate events at high temporal resolution, the absolute timestamp (in \(\mu s\)) quickly grows large in continuous operation; embedding the absolute timestamp would push the model beyond the range observed during the pretraining period, leading to the same kind of length-extrapolation failures in language models \citep{press2021train, su2024roformer, chen2023extending}.
+We therefore embed the time difference \(\Delta t_i = t_i - t_{i-1}\) instead of the absolute timestamp, and use sinusoidal embedding \citep{vaswani2017attention}.
+The final embedding is then formed by summing the spatial and temporal embeddings.